-- 113. (1) A person who is given a sub-stantiation notice shall comply within the compliance period. - (2) Notwithstanding subsection (1), an individual may refuse or fail to give particular information or produce a particular document in compliance with a substantiation notice on the ground that the information or production of the document might tend to incriminate the individual or to expose the individual to a penalty.
+112. (1) A person who is given a sub-stantiation notice shall Compliance with substantiation. notices

+(2) Notwithstanding subsection (1), an individual may refuse or fail to give particular information or produce a particular document in compliance with a substantiation notice on the ground that the information or production of the document might tend to incriminate the individual or to expose the individual to a penalty.
+73